Sindercube/Skindentity/README.md

   </p>
 </h1>

-Python FastAPI with a collection of Minecraft Skin rendering APIs.
+**Skindentity** is a python library for rendering Minecraft skins.
+Works as a Rest API using the [FastAPI](https://fastapi.tiangolo.com/) library.

-This API is mainly meant for server owners or administrators who want to add fancier icons to their GUIs.
+Mainly meant for server admins who want to display their players outside of the game.

 ## Current APIs